 - After this notification, the theme manager should immediately initiate welcome contact with MSTP student, cc'd to mstp@uab.edu. - These students need to immediately be added to any theme e-mail lists.
-It is recommended that all theme emails that include theme MSTP students should be copied to mstp@uab.edu;

-- MS1s (fall term) and MS2s (spring term) will need access to the Blackboard sites for all classes.
+It is recommended that all theme emails that include theme MSTP students should be copied to mstp@uab.edu; - MS1s (fall term) and MS2s (spring term) will need access to the Blackboard sites for all classes.
 MSTP student names and student numbers will be provided to the Registrar's office by the MSTP manager.
-The Registrar's Office will add the MSTP students to their chosen courses so they may gain access to Blackboard sites. - Letter grades for all courses will be reported to the MSTP Office for reporting to the UAB SOM for the student's transcript at the end of the semester.
+The Registrars Office will add the MSTP students to their chosen courses so they may gain access to Blackboard sites. - Letter grades for all courses will be reported to the MSTP Office for reporting to the UASOM for the student's transcript at the end of the semester.
 This should be done at the same time these grades are entered into the online system.
-The UAB SOM requires individual grade sheets for each class/instructor.
+The UASOM requires individual grade sheets for each class/instructor.
 The MSTP will facilitate getting these grade sheet signatures. - MSTP students transfer to oversight of their graduate theme requirements starting with the Fall term of their GS1 (MS3) year.
-Any MSTP specific regulations (i.e. every 6 month committee meetings with reports back to the MSTP) will be overseen by the MSTP office and copies of the reports will be sent to the appropriate theme for their files. - GBS course descriptions must be provided to the MSTP for transmittal to the UAB SOM.
-All courses taken by MSTP students while enrolled in UAB SOM must be dual listed in the UAB SOM catalogue.
+Any theme checklists generated to document completion of theme specific requirements should be copied to the MSTP office for their student files.
+Advertisement of PhD thesis public defenses for MSTP students is completed for MSTP students by the theme administrators following the same procedures as for other theme students. - Any MSTP specific regulations (i.e. every 6 month committee meetings with reports back to the MSTP) will be overseen by the MSTP office and copies of the reports will be sent to the appropriate theme for their files. - GBS course descriptions must be provided to the MSTP for transmittal to the UASOM.
+All courses taken by MSTP students while enrolled in UASOM must be dual listed in the UASOM catalogue.
 The MSTP Office will obtain this information from GBS course descriptions, which can be obtained through the UAB Academic Catalogue under course description.
-Therefore, it is important that the course descriptions are updated annually so to provide the most current information to the UAB SOM.
+Therefore, it is important that the course descriptions are updated annually so to provide the most current information to the UASOM.